ParkLang-for-SPMS/park-lang/README.md

 # park-lang
-ParkLang is a Domain-Specific Language (DSL) designed for Smart Parking Management Systems (SPMS).
-It enables users to generate three C4 model viewpoints: Context, Container, and Component.
-ParkLang provides a structured environment for software architecture design and supports model-driven development.

 ## About

-**ParkLang** is a Domain-Specific Language (DSL) designed specifically for modelling Smart Parking Management Systems (SPMS).
-It streamlines creation of software architecture artifacts by enabling automatic generation of three C4 viewpoints and by supporting model exchange using MetaEdit+ `*.mxt` (metamodel) and `*.mxm` (model) formats.
+**ParkLang** is a Domain-Specific Language (DSL) designed for Smart Parking Management Systems (SPMS).
+It enables users to automatically generate three viewpoints of the C4 model—Context, Container, and Component—and provides a valuable environment for software architecture design.
+ParkLang streamlines the creation of architectural artifacts and supports model exchange through MetaEdit+ using the Metamodel Exchange Template (.mxt) and Model Exchange Format (.mxm) files, both of which are included in this repository along with sample models.

 ---

 ## Features

 - Define SPMS concepts with a tailored metamodel.
-- Generate three C4 viewpoints automatically:
+- Generate three C4 viewpoints:
   - Context
   - Container
   - Component